Friday, 2 December 2022 - Seasonal Climate Summary for Australian Capital Territory - Product code IDCKGC25L0

 Notes

-The Seasonal climate summary, generally published on the first working day of each month, lists the main features of the weather in Australian Capital Territory using the most timely and accurate information available on the date of publication; it will generally not be updated.
-More extensive discussion of significant weather events, along with later information and data that has had greater opportunity for quality control, will be presented in the Monthly Weather Review.
+The Seasonal climate summary, usually published in the first week of the following month, lists the main features of the weather in Australian Capital Territory using the most timely and accurate information available on the date of publication; it will generally not be updated.

-This statement has been prepared based on information available at 11 am on Friday 2 December 2022.
+This statement has been prepared based on information available on Sunday 1 June 2025.
 Some checks have been made on the data, but it is possible that results will change as new information becomes available.

 Averages for individual sites are long-term means based on observations from